Every ecommerce business’ biggest fear? Running out of inventory.

 They want to know that they’re not wasting their time putting in the hard work of due diligence, all for you to change your mind and cancel the application.

 During the due diligence process, you may also need to submit a field audit of your business.
 A lender representative will visit your office space, warehouse, facility, or wherever you store your inventory.
-They want to examine the conditions in which you store your inventory (to ensure that it’s safe) and to examine your existing stock.

 Step 5: Review offer and wait for final approval